golioth/thingy91-golioth/README.rst

-Golioth Reference Design Template
+Golioth Thingy91 Example Program
 #################################

 Overview
 ********

-This repository highlights various aspects of the Golioth platform on the Nordic Thingy91 platform.
+This repository highlights various aspects of the Golioth platform on the Nordic Thingy91 device.

 This repo is based off the private Golioth Reference Design Template (https://github.com/golioth/reference-design-template)